MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignmethods.md

 ## -description

-The **AcxCircuitInitAssignMethods** function assigns one or more Methods for the ACXCIRCUIT.
+The **AcxCircuitInitAssignMethods** function assigns one or more ACX methods for the ACXCIRCUIT.

 ## -parameters